-Elise R. Anderson
+Elise Ruth Anderson

+Howdy!
 I am driven by a passion for creativity and innovative thinking.
 My exceptional strength is an innate aptitude for visual imagination.
 I harness this natural intuition by implementing an avant-garde approach to all my aesthetic endeavors.

 My professional talents include: photography, editorial writing, video and film making, graphic and digital design, social media, and advertising.
 However, I excel in developing expertise in all things I pursue.
 With such diverse specialties in the communication field, I originally branded new ERA media to establish my portfolio of freelance work.
 Since then, I have transitioned to Elise Ruth Anderson: Digital Media.

 I am highly involved with a myriad of workplace settings and extracurricular activities in the communities around me.
 I thrive in leadership roles and team settings, constantly working to build an environment of positivism and cohesion.
 I promote social progress and empower individuals.
 I value positivity.
 These are my vocational passions that drive me towards an ambitious future to change the world.

 After my fellow classmate Cara Gillespie submitted a proposal to our university’s Diversity, Justice, and Sustainability Fund, we received a grant to travel to the Philippines in January of 2017 to film a student produced documentary about human sex trafficking.
 We spent the month working alongside a Christian based organization, Wipe Every Tear, which is dedicated to restoring women who are trapped in the sex trade by providing them with safe housing, an education, and job training.

 The film focuses on the unique communication strategies of the organization, while also utilizing feminist theory to share the story of one woman who was freed from the sex trade and given a new life.
 Together, Cara and I wrote, directed, edited, and produced the documentary as our senior capstone.
 The film premiered in May 2017.